 Turning Point Community Programs helps decrease hospitalizations due to mental health crisis by providing residential and peer-directed respite services at Abiding Hope Respite House, a home-like environment for adults age 18 and older.

-United Iu-Mien Community, Inc. works to reduce mental health crisis in the Iu-Mien community by raising awareness of mental health issues through intergenerational respite support that is culturally and linguistically appropriate.
+Iu-Mien Community Services works to reduce mental health crisis in the Iu-Mien community by raising awareness of mental health issues through intergenerational respite support that is culturally and linguistically appropriate.
 Respite services support youth through older adults, with a crisis hotline as part of the services.

 Grant funding provided by Mental Health Services Act Sacramento County Innovation funds and managed by Sierra Health Foundation: Center for Health Program Management.